Anti-homelessness legislation: England and Wales

 The 1977 Housing (Homeless Persons) Act greatly restricted requirements for housing homeless people so that only individuals who were affected by natural disasters could receive housing accommodations from the local authorities.
 This led to the rejection of the majority of homeless applications received by the local government.
 This Act also made it difficult for homeless individuals without children to receive accommodations provided by local authorities.

-Rough sleeping is viewed as a criminal offence under Vagrancy Act 1824.
+Rough sleeping is a criminal offence under Vagrancy Act 1824.
 Nowadays, this law is primarily used to move individuals without formal caution or arrest.

 United States

 Homeless people find it harder to secure employment, housing, or federal benefits with a criminal record, and therefore penalizing the act of being homeless makes exiting such a situation much more difficult.
+They may face potential legal repercussions such as fines and jail time for seeking shelter in vehicles (Tennessee) and "loitering".
 Although the court's opinion in Jones v.
 City of Los Angeles (see above) was vacated, the result suggests that criminalizing homelessness may be unconstitutional.
 Similarly, in response to growing reports of hate crimes, some state governments have proposed the addition of "people experiencing homelessness" to their hate-crimes statutes.

-One study in Colorado examined a common justification for anti-homelessness laws — that a "tough love" approach ultimately improved the lives of homeless people — and found that the homeless reported worse quality of life due to the laws.
+One study in Colorado examined a common justification for anti-homelessness laws – that a "tough love" approach ultimately increased the death and suicide rate of the homeless population – and found that the homeless reported worse quality of life due to the laws.
 Another study in California found that people experiencing extreme poverty face apathy, disrespect, and discrimination from police enforcing anti-homelessness laws, resulting in a reluctance to seek services and to engage with outreach when offered.

+Many municipalities in the US make it a crime to provide food or shelter to homeless people, with many more attempting to make it illegal for homeless people themselves to use tents or blankets while sheltering outside, or to use soap in public showers.